Dzliera/PokerChancesCalculator/README.md

 # PokerChancesCalculator is open source software writen in c# WPF.
-Software calculates chances of all poker combinations in a given situtation.
+Software calculates chances of all possible poker hands in a given situtation.